Vegetarian delights in Barcelona

 All vegetarian restaurants want to have that certain something that sets them apart, and this one truly does: their recipes, half-traditional Catalan cuisine, half-haute cuisine, are surprisingly tasty and free from vegetarian dogma.
 Try their meat-free faves a la catalana or the timbal d'escalivada and see for yourself.
 A bonus: the wine cellar is very good.

-One of the pioneers among the city's vegetarian restaurants, Biocenter's been around for 30 years and still going strong.
-When you enter you have the feeling that it's not a restaurant that's just for vegetarians, but for anyone who wants to eat well, with generous portions, healthy options, fast and cheerful service and at an incredibly good price.
-Lunchtime features a self-service salad bar with much more than your typical lettuce-and-tomato options, followed by a main dish that you choose from among the daily specials.
-At night you get a bit more intimate lighting, good music and waiter service.
+Biocenter is a pionerring vegetarian restaurant in the city and has been going strong for 30 years.
+When you enter you have the feeling that it's not a restaurant that's just for vegetarians, but for anyone who wants to eat well, with generous portions and healthy options at an incredibly good price.
 In addition to a quality range of vegetarian and vegan options for traditional and ovo-lacto-vegetarians, it's worth noting that they use all natural and organic products.

-Behind the rather hippie-ish name (it means 'Rainbow') lies a small, bistro-style family restaurant, very well-lit and lively.
-Maybe it’s because of the location (lots of offices and businesses nearby), or its simple, tasty cuisine (salads, soups, creams, bulgur, moussaka, plus vegan options), but the fact is, at lunchtime there aren't many empty tables.
-People on a lunch break have to get back fast, though, so just have a seat and wait a bit.
-Peace and quiet, and good food.
+Behind the rather hippie-ish name (it means 'Rainbow') lies a small, bistro-style family restaurant that is well-lit and lively.
+Maybe it’s because of the location (lots of offices and businesses nearby), or its simple, tasty cuisine (salads, soups creams, plus vegan options), but the fact is, at lunchtime there aren't many empty tables.
+People on a lunch break have to get back fast, though, so just have a seat and wait a bit for the good food.

 This place serves food to cover all tastes and preferences: lacto-ovo-vegetarian options, vegan meals, and even some dishes for non-vegetarians.
 There are no strong flavourings (i.e. vinegar, sugar, salt) and they serve low-alcohol drinks.
 Though the restaurant is in a big space, it’s usually full, as everyone can find something they like.
 In the back there’s a room where they hold yoga and tai-chi classes.